kiriltofiloski/Wheel-of-Fortune/README.md

 # Wheel-of-Fortune
-A simple client side implemented Wheel of Fortune game
+A simple client side implemented Wheel of Fortune game.